GaloisInc/crucible/doc/tutorial/tutorial.md

 The `external_cnf_solver` tactic is based on the same underlying infrastructure as the `abc` tactic, and is generally capable of proving the same variety of theorems.

+To write a CNF file without immediately invoking a solver, use the `offline_cnf` tactic, or the `write_cnf` top-level command.

 Compositional Proofs
 ====================